Service Account Token Volume Examples¶

 Container-Specific Security Model:

-Scheduler Container: Receives Service Account Token (requires API access for pod management)
+Scheduler Container: Receives Service Account Token as it requires API access for pod management

-Init Container: No Service Account Token (only performs database migrations)
+Init Container: No Service Account Token as it only performs database migrations

-Sidecar Container: No Service Account Token (only performs log cleanup operations)
+Sidecar Container: No Service Account Token as it only performs log cleanup operations

 This feature is particularly useful for: